tearust/tea-camellia/docs/migrate_evm.md

 ## State maintainer
 Similar to PoS stakers.
 They maintain a state of layer2.

+Layer1 can verify if a public key is one of the layer2 state maintainer.
+Layer1 also knows the total number of layer2 state maintainer nodes.
+Some txns sent to layer1 need to be verified to be signed by greater than 50% of layer2 maintainer nodes.

 ### State maintainer member change
 #### Early state (version 1)